The primary reason online shopping gained momentum so rapidly is the convenience it offers. Shoppable content is an essential asset in this journey.

 Shoppable content makes things more immediate and result-driven, combining the browsing and shopping experience.

+Statistically speaking, social media has helped six in ten social media users to find new products and brands.
+But, that’s not all.
 Today, over 130 million Instagram users tap on shoppable posts to learn more about products every month.

-Top 6 Types of Shoppable Content & Shoppable Posts
+Types of Shoppable Content for Ecommerce Brands

-1. Shoppable Images
+1. Shoppable Image Content

 This real-time shoppability could result in an instant conversion without the risk of cart abandonment.

-2. Shoppable Videos
+2. Shoppable Video Content

-Users can get shoppable posts marketing details for products in a dedicated video advertisement by brands.
+Users can get shoppable posts and marketing details for products in a dedicated video advertisement by brands.
 Besides, videos are shared much more than any other form of content, providing extended exposure and traffic to businesses.

-3. Shoppable Articles
+3. Shoppable Article Content

-Adding shoppability to an article is a great way to sell the products parallel to content engagement.
+Adding shoppability to an article is a great way to sell the products in parallel to content engagement.

-4. Shoppable Magazines
+4. Shoppable Magazine Content

 Fashion magazines are a popular example of digital shoppable magazines.

-5. Shoppable Social Media
+5. Shoppable Social Media Content

+a).
 Instagram Shoppable Posts

+b).
 Facebook Shop

 6. Shoppable Galleries